 The Assessing Department is responsible for discovering, listing, and valuing all property in the City of Concord.
 The citizens of Concord receive equitable and fair assessments each year.
 All responsibilities and functions of the assessing office are based upon the fair administration of the New Hampshire constitution and statutes governing property assessments.
 Assessments are made following internationally accepted mass appraisal practices.
 The assessing staff strives to be fiscally responsible and sensitive to the public’s needs.

-ASSESSING NEIGHBORHOOD MAPS (PDF) - Downloadable PDF Maps
+ASSESSING NEIGHBORHOOD MAP (PDF) - Downloadable PDF Map

-- Who determines when an assessment is done?
+- Who determines when a reassessment is done?

 - Will types of property be valued differently?